On the South Coast of NSW

 There I was, standing on the viewing platform.
 Which is near the car park amongst the bushes.

 And, it shines a small patch on the back top of Camel Rock.
+It only lasted for a few seconds.
+Then, it was gone again.

 Do you like to watch sunsets at the beach?